High-frequency welding

 Suitable materials

 Not every plastic can be welded.
-The following are particularly suitable polar thermoplastics with a high dielectric loss factor:
+Polar thermoplastics with a high dielectric loss factor are particularly suitable:

 Other plastics such as PE (polyethylene) or PP (polypropylene) are only suitable to a limited extent, but can also be processed using additives or special welding aids.